 Four steps to develop an employee engagement strategy

-1. Set the overall objectives for your employee engagement plan
+1. Set the overall objectives for your plan

 The first step is to set an overall vision for your plan.
 What is it you want the employee engagement plan to achieve?
 Each business is different, but possible goals include the following: